Smooth solutions to the chord log-Minkowski problem: Boundary regularity of the Riesz potential

 \begin{proof}{} Let $\varphi(\varsigma,y,z)=\langle \varsigma,\nu_y \rangle \omega(\varsigma) \phi_a(y,z)$, then $N_a(z)$ in \eqref{NaB} is just $\mathcal{T}_a(z)$ in \eqref{Ta}.
 By the assumptions of this lemma, $\varphi$ satisfies the requirements of Lemma \ref{lem1205}.
 Now the conclusions of Lemma \ref{lem1205} yield this lemma. \end{proof}

-At this moment, we have obtained two different regularity results about $N_a$, namely Lemmas \ref{lemNak} and \ref{lem1207}.
+At this moment, we have established two different regularity results about $N_a$, namely Lemmas \ref{lemNak} and \ref{lem1207}.
 But neither of them is optimal.
-Fortunately, by combining these two results, we can obtain the following optimal regularity for $N_a$ when $a>1$.
+Fortunately, by combining these two results, we can gain the following optimal regularity for $N_a$ when $a>1$.

 \begin{lemma} Let $a>1$, $k\geq0$, $0\leq\alpha\leq1$.
 Assume $\rho\in C^{k+1,\alpha}(\uS)$, $\omega\in C^{k+1,\alpha}(\uS)\cap C^{1,1}(\uS)$, and $\phi\in C^{k,\alpha}(\Omega)$.
 Then $N_a$ is $C^{k+1,\alpha}(\pd\Omega)$, and